snyball/spaik/HACKING.md

 [2]: https://en.wikipedia.org/wiki/Tracing_garbage_collection#Tri-color_marking

-Strangely missing however is the object itself.
-It's actually just stored directly after the `NkAtom`, but the definition neglects to mention that.
+Strangely missing however is the object itself, which is actually stored directly after the `NkAtom`.
+The definition neglects to mention that, because there is no safe way to express a "`dyn` DST" in Rust.
 This is how we can turn an `NkAtom` into the `T` it contains

 ```rust
 pub unsafe fn fastcast_mut<T>(atom: *mut NkAtom) -> *mut T {